Catching Valerie Graves’ killer still a priority, police insist

 Detective superintendent Jason Taylor said: ‘This investigation remains a priority for Sussex Police and we will do everything reasonably possible to find Valerie’s killer and get justice for her and her family.

-‘We are still offering a £10,000 reward for information leading to the arrest and conviction of Valerie’s killer and I would ask anyone who has information to contact police.’

-Anyone with information about the murder is asked to call email 101@sussex.pnn.police.uk or ring 101 and quote Operation Ensign, or call Crimestoppers anonymously on 0800 555 111.
+Police are offering a £10,000 reward for details leading to the arrest and conviction of her killer.
+Anyone with information about the murder can email 101@sussex.pnn.police.uk or ring 101 and quote Operation Ensign, or call Crimestoppers on 0800 555 111.